Human-Charity-Coin/HCC-wallet/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `human-charity-coind` for your own use.
+You can ignore this section if you are building `hccd` for your own use.

-human-charity-coind/human-charity-coin-cli binaries are not included in the Human-Charity-Coin-Qt.app bundle.
+hccd/hcc-cli binaries are not included in the Human-Charity-Coin-Qt.app bundle.

-If you are building `human-charity-coind` or `human-charity-coin-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `hccd` or `hcc-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: